DNA Match Analysis & Family Tree (Advanced Cases) - Priced per case, but typically around $200 per project

-You will receive a written summary of findings explaining what the DNA evidence supports, what remains unresolved, and recommended next steps if additional research is needed.
+You will receive a written summary of what the DNA evidence supports, what remains uncertain, and recommended next steps.

 Requirements for best results: Your DNA must be tested through Ancestry.com, and you must have close matches (1st cousins or closer) on the relevant side of the family.
 For U.S.-based family trees.

 Yes!
 You’d be surprised!
-Twice now I’ve identified a biological parent in under an hour (in each case the person had significant errors in their trees, that when cleared up, pointed right to right people).
-And I also recently determined who the biological father of my (1860s) gg-grandfather was in about 10 hours.
+Recently I determined who the biological father of my (1860s) gg-grandfather was in about 10 hours.

 Several focused hours is enough to make real progress with DNA results when the right matches are in place.
 In that time I can review your close matches, confirm which side of the family they belong to, begin clustering them into groups that share common ancestors, and identify the most promising leads.